Natalitta/almond_bakery/README.md

 ### The-Scope-Plane

-•	Home page with bakery menu
+•	Home page with bakery menu and button to order

 •	Drop-down navigation menu for mobile devices

 •	Ability to perform CRUD functionality on Bookings

 •	Responsive Design - Site should be fully functional on all devices from 320px up

 ## The-Structure-Plane

 ### Features

 ### Menu USER STORIES
 As an owner, I'd like to have a home page with a menu and navigation, a button to place an order so that site is convenient to use and gives an opportunity to order straight away.

 Implementation: